ngorchakova/jvmwarstories/_posts/2017-06-29-spark-manage-number-of-executors.md

 #### delete executors

-Not straightforward way to get executor ids that are used now.
+Not straightforward way to get executor ids that are used to invoke killExecutors later.

 {% highlight scala %}
 val allExecutorIds = sc